thoughtspot/thoughtspot.github.io/_admin/architecture/performance.md

 ## Data Boundaries

-Total rows in a result of a join can have an impact on perforamence.
+Total rows in a result of a join can have an impact on performance.
 In general, we recommend that you have fewer than 10 billion rows in a many-to-many join.
 Also, consider these boundaries:

 |Description |Boundary|
 |-------------------------|--------------------|